nmshd/documentation/_docs_integrate/read-attributes-from-peer.md

 Accepting a ReadAttributeRequestItem with a new Attribute or an existing, that isn't shared with the Sender already neither itself nor any of its predecessing versions, leads to the creation of a LocalAttribute, whose underlying `content` is given by the shared Attribute.
 Depending on whether the Recipient sends back an IdentityAttribute or a RelationshipAttribute, the ownership, and, in the case of RelationshipAttributes, from which Relationship context the RelationshipAttribute originates, it is referred to as either an [own shared IdentityAttribute]({% link _docs_integrate/attribute-introduction.md %}#own-shared-and-peer-shared-identityattributes), an [own shared RelationshipAttribute]({% link _docs_integrate/attribute-introduction.md %}#own-shared-and-peer-shared-relationshipattributes), a [peer shared RelationshipAttribute]({% link _docs_integrate/attribute-introduction.md %}#own-shared-and-peer-shared-relationshipattributes) or an [emitted ThirdPartyRelationshipAttribute]({% link _docs_integrate/attribute-introduction.md %}#emitted-and-received-thirdpartyrelationshipattributes).
 An appropriate AcceptResponseItem of type [ReadAttributeAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#readattributeacceptresponseitem) is generated, which incorporates the `id` of the LocalAttribute in its `attributeId` property and the shared Attribute in its `attribute` property.
-If a new IdentityAttribute is to be shared, a [RepositoryAttribute]({% link _docs_integrate/attribute-introduction.md %}#repositoryattributes) will additionally be created for the Recipient beforehand.
+If a new IdentityAttribute is to be shared, an [OwnIdentityAttribute]({% link _docs_integrate/attribute-introduction.md %}#ownidentityattributes) will additionally be created for the Recipient beforehand.

 If the ReadAttributeRequestItem is accepted with an existing Attribute that the Recipient already shared with the Sender and the corresponding [own shared IdentityAttribute]({% link _docs_integrate/attribute-introduction.md %}#own-shared-and-peer-shared-identityattributes) or [emitted ThirdPartyRelationshipAttribute]({% link _docs_integrate/attribute-introduction.md %}#emitted-and-received-thirdpartyrelationshipattributes) does not have `"DeletedByRecipient"` or `"ToBeDeletedByRecipient"` as `deletionInfo.deletionStatus`, an [AttributeAlreadySharedAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#attributealreadysharedacceptresponseitem) will be generated.
 Instead of creating a further pair consisting of an [own shared and a peer shared IdentityAttribute]({% link _docs_integrate/attribute-introduction.md %}#own-shared-and-peer-shared-identityattributes) or of an [emitted and a received ThirdPartyRelationshipAttribute]({% link _docs_integrate/attribute-introduction.md %}#emitted-and-received-thirdpartyrelationshipattributes), the `id` of the already existing [LocalAttributes]({% link _docs_integrate/data-model-overview.md %}#localattribute), which represent the sharing of the Attribute, is returned.